 While Swedish and British broadcast technicians were busy installing radio transmitters on the ship, others were buying up the entire stock of a small record store, and large quantities of baked beans, track shoes, and copper wire from bemused local shop-keepers.

 The Dutch crew and English and Canadian disc jockeys took turns in painting the ageing ship and building an onboard studio.
-Inquisitive visitors were kept away by security guards who told them it was a maritime research vessel whose tall mast would help find deep-sea sponges!
+Inquisitive visitors were kept away by security guards who told them it was a maritime research vessel whose tall mast would help it find deep-sea sponges!
 But local pubs were full of speculation about spies, smuggling and even the terrorist Irish Republican Army whose violent revival was still five years away.

 The rumours were stoked by the ship’s “discreet” night-time test transmissions which managed to interrupt television reception in the sleepy Greenore village and even once had the harbour lights blinking comically in time to the music.
 It soon became a race to get the ship ready before local journalists worked out what was really happening at the old port that even locals had almost forgotten about.